lostjared/Acid.Cam.v2.OSX/README.md

 ![ScreenShot1](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/acid.cam.img1.jpg?raw=true "screenshot1")

+When writing C++ using libacidcam  do not call another mulithreaded filter

+from within a mulithreaded filter inside its loop callback

 5.20.19: I upgraded the program's OpenCV library files to version 3.4.6, and some of it has changed.
 The OpenCV header files included now have a warning from possible misuse of a comma.
 Also, I am on Mojave, and the GUI scales windows up and down automatically while still having a resolution of 5K.
 Problem is OpenCV has code that resizes the window, and it is not sized correctly.
 I will work on fixing these issues, but the version of OpenCV I compiled contains OpenCL support.
 Just on my computer with the new libraries, it moves much faster.

 To watch all the videos I have created with this project checkout my YouTube playlist: